Florida Man Raped Neighbor, Offered To Do Yard Work As Payback

 While the ever-popular Florida Man meme has always been good for a few laughs and chuckles, the long-running gag has popped up in a number of rather dark and serious incidents over the past few months.

 As recently reported by The Inquisitr, Florida resident Cesar Sayoc recently pleaded guilty on charges of transportation of an explosive, illegal mailing of explosives, threats against former presidents and certain other persons, threatening interstate communications, and assaulting federal officers.
-Last October, Sayoc mailed out sixteen packages containing pipe bombs to several outspoken critics of President Donald Trump, including former President Barack Obama, former presidential candidate Hillary Clinton, and former Vice President Joe Biden.
+Last October, Sayoc mailed out 16 packages containing pipe bombs to several outspoken critics of President Donald Trump, including former President Barack Obama, former presidential candidate Hillary Clinton, and former Vice President Joe Biden.

 Just last week, Keith Johnson (a resident of Milton, Florida) was arrested over an altercation over egg rolls (per The Inquisitr), while another Florida man, 25-year-old Richard Brown, used popular social media platform Instagram to prey on young teenage girls, as reported by The Inquisitr.